Kazakhstan–South Korea relations: Koryo-saram

+In the late 1930s thousands of Koreans in the Soviet Union were deported to Central Asia, supposedly to prevent further Japanese espionage.
+These people are now known as Koryo-saram(Korean: 고려인).
+It is estimated that more than 120,000 ethnic Koreans (known as Koryo-saram) still live in the territory of Kazakhstan.
+The presence of these ethnic Koreans helps to strengthen ties between the two countries.
+Hong Beom-do, Korean independence activist, was also forced and moved to Kazakhstan, where he spent rest of his life.
+His memorial tomb was located in Kyzylorda until 2021, and his remains were returned to his home country, South Korea.
+He was buried at Daejeon National Cemetery where martyrs and heroes rest in peace.

+Modern relations

 South Korea and Kazakhstan formally established diplomatic relations in January 1992.
 Soon thereafter South Korea opened its embassy in Almaty, and in 1996 Kazakhstan opened its embassy in Seoul.

 Kazakhstani president Nursultan Nazarbayev has made five official visits to South Korea, in 1995, 2003, 2010, 2012, 2016.
 In 2004, South Korean president Roh Moo Hyun visited Kazakhstan.
 His successor, Lee Myung-bak, visited Kazakhstan in 2009.
 President Park Geun-hye visited Kazakhstan in 2014 where she and President Nazarbayev agreed to strengthen economic and investment cooperation and technology exchange.
 President Moon Jae-In visited Kazakhstan in 2019.

 Kazakhstan President Kassym-Jomart Tokayev paid a state visit to S. Korea on 16-17 of August, 2021, and has become first foreign leader to visit South Korea amid pandemic.
 Low-level officials, including ministers and mayors, make regular visits between the two countries.

+South Korea President Yoon Suk Yeol paid a state visit to Kazakhstan on 11-13 of June, 2024, upgrading strategic partnership between the 2 states.

 Economic relations

 Since independence, South Korea and Kazakhstan have witnessed deepening economics ties, as Kazakhstan has become South Korea's most important trading partner in Central Asia.
-Korean business have invested more than $7 billion in Kazakhstan, and South Korean investors have assets in more than 500 companies in Kazakhstan.

 In 2008, Kookmin Bank, one of South Korea's largest banks, purchased a 30% stake in Kazakhstan's CenterCredit Bank for about $634 million.